saltyrtc/saltyrtc-meta/Readme.md

 chunking specification, a tag will be added in the following format:
 `protocol|chunking-<version>` or for tasks `task-<task-name>-<version>`.

-Note that the specifications' versions are independent from each other.
+Note that specification versions are independent from each other.
 In case a new version of a specification breaks backwards compatibility to another specification, it will include a section stating how compatibility is affected.

 ## Credits